foxthefox/ioBroker.fritzdect/README.md

         The fritzbox allows only a limited number of logins in a timeframe.
 So very fast polling (update) attempts may lead to blocking of logins.

-  2. no login to the FritzBox
+ 2. no login to the FritzBox, when using https

       Log messages if the form of: